School Closing Procedures

 What is the process for deciding if schools are open or closed because of snow and/or ice or other extreme weather conditions?

-By 4:30 a.m., the public information officer is notified of the decision or asked to stand by.
-If a decision is made to close schools, the public information officer contacts local news media, the DPS switchboard operator, and our DPS-TV station to make the announcement public.
-The chief operating officer and members of his weather team begin a phone tree to contact principals and central office administrators.
+By 4:30 a.m., the strategic communication director is notified of the decision or asked to stand by.
+If a decision is made to close schools, the strategic communication director contacts local news media, the DPS switchboard operator, and our DPS-TV station to make the announcement public.
+The chief operating officer and members of the weather team begin a phone tree to contact principals and central office administrators.

 The main roads were clear, but DPS canceled school anyway.
 Why?